PrefectHQ/prefect/docs/concepts/deployments-block-based.md

 To create an ad-hoc flow run with different parameter values, go the the details page for a deployment, select **Run**, then select **Custom**.
 You will be able to provide custom values for any editable deployment fields.
 Under **Parameters**, select **Custom**.
 Provide the new values, then select **Save**.
 Select **Run** to begin the flow run with custom values.

-If you want the Prefect API to verify the parameter values passed to a flow run against the schema defined by `parameter_openapi_schema`, set `enforce_parameter_schema` to `true`.
+If you do not want the Prefect API to verify the parameter values passed to a flow run against the schema defined by `parameter_openapi_schema`, set `enforce_parameter_schema` to `false`.

 ![Configuring custom parameter values for an ad-hoc flow run](/img/concepts/custom-parameters.png)